How do you survive while waiting for Social Security disability approval?

 What To Do For Income

-What can you do about replacing lost income while waiting for a Social Security Disability approval?
+What can you do about replacing lost income while waiting for approval from the Social Security Administration on a disability claim?
 We all need money coming in to support ourselves.
 Savings, if any, rapidly deplete when earnings are zero.

 Fortunately, some options do exist to help you survive.